hphelion/documentation/moonshot/prepare.glossary.md

 ###OpenStack###
 :     An open-source cloud computing operating system.

+###Operational Dashboard###
+:    The HP Cloud OS for Moonshot Operational Dashboard is used to install, set up, configure, and stand up a cloud environment See also [Administration Dashboard](#Administration-Dashboard), which is used to manage the cloud that you created.

 ## P

+###Preboot Execution Environment (PXE) Booting### {#pxe}
+:    PXE is one of the components of Intel's Wired for Management (WfM) specification.
+It allows a machine to boot from a server on a network prior to booting the operating system on the local hard drive.
+For more, start on this <a href="http://en.wikipedia.org/wiki/Preboot_Execution_Environment" target="pxe">Wikipedia.org page</a>.

 ###Private cloud###
 :     In a private cloud, the cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers, such as business units.
 The private cloud may be owned, managed and operated by the organization, a third party. or some combination, and it may exist on or off the owner's premises.

+###Project###
+:    A grouping that allows users within each group to view and use the same set of resources.

+###Proposal###
+:    A special configuration for an install module, which is also known as a barclamp.
+It includes Barclamp-specific settings, and a list of Baremetal hosts to which the proposal should be applied.

 ###Provisioning###
 :    Allocating, auditing, and monitoring cloud resources for those who accesses and utilizes them.